Our Puppies get proper vaccinations and full health checks from a veterinarian.

 While most dog breeders administer their own puppy vaccinations, we leave this to the professionals.
 Expired, contaminated, or vaccinations not stored properly, may not be effective and leave your puppy vulnerable.
 Our puppies get a proper puppy health check, including heart, ears, eyes patellas and more.
 We’ll provide you with our vet’s name and number, and the vaccinations received, so you can give to your vet.

 Q. What vaccinations will my puppy get, before it comes home?

-A. Every puppy gets it’s first set of vaccinations (aka puppy booster shots) at 6 weeks old.
+A. Every puppy gets its first set of vaccinations (aka puppy booster shots) at 6 weeks old.
 In some cases, we give a Parvo vaccination at 4 weeks old.
 When your puppy goes to the vet at 6 weeks, you will receive an email with it’s vet record.
-Your puppy will be ready for it’s second around of vaccinations at 9 weeks old.
+Your puppy will be ready for it’s second round of vaccinations at 9 weeks old.